facebookI Started Retirement Planning in Singapore at 25: Here’s How I Did It

 Given that Singapore is one of the most expensive cities to live in, it’s easy to assume that we will never be able to save enough for retirement.

-In our 20s, retirement would also seem like something that is incredibly far away, at the end of the journey that we have barely just started.
+In our 20s, retirement would also seem incredibly far away, the end of a journey that we have barely just started.

-Also, at this age, we usually have more pressing financial needs that have to be addressed, with big-ticket items such as wedding and housing.
+Also, at this age, we usually have more pressing financial needs that need to be addressed, such as big-ticket items such as weddings and housing.

 And with retirement seemingly a few decades away, it usually ranks low on our financial priority list.

-That being said, we now know that retirement requires a huge sum of money and the earlier we start looking at it, the more well-prepared we can be.
+That said, we now know that retirement requires a huge sum of money, and the earlier we start considering it, the more well-prepared we can be.

 Your future self will also thank the present for making these decisions, and you’ll definitely appreciate what you did for yourself when you were younger.